Trump ok for Keystone XL pipeline may boost business: Bilfinger CEO

-FRANKFURT Bilfinger (GBFG.DE) Chief Executive Thomas Blades said the election of Donald Trump as President may boost the German company's chances of growing business in North America.
+FRANKFURT (Reuters) - Bilfinger (GBFG.DE) Chief Executive Thomas Blades said the election of Donald Trump as President may boost the German company's chances of growing business in North America.

 Major policies will be easier to implement quickly given that the Republican party controls the White House and both chambers of the United States congress, reducing chances of a political stalemate over major decisions.